-In the setting tables, you make the actual settings.
-Two lines together represent each setting.
-The name of the setting is in the upper line on the left side of the display.
+The actual settings are made in the setting tables.
+Each setting is represented by two lines together.
+The name of the setting appears in the upper line on the left side of the display.
 The corresponding value is in the line below on the right side.